microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 # Software Prerequisite<a name="software-prerequisite"></a>

-To install the MPLAB® Code Configurator Plugin:
+To install the MPLAB® Code Configurator Plug-in:

-1. Open the MPLAB Code Configurator page: [https://www.microchip.com/mcc](https://www.microchip.com/mcc)
+1. Open the MPLAB® Code Configurator page: [https://www.microchip.com/mcc](https://www.microchip.com/mcc)
-2. In MPLAB X IDE, select Plugins from the Tools menu.
+2. In MPLAB X IDE, select **Plugins** from the Tools menu.
-3. Select the Available Plugins tab.
+3. Select the **Available Plugins** tab.
-4. Check the box for the MPLAB® Code Configurator v3, and click on Install.
+4. Check the box for the MPLAB® Code Configurator v3, and click **Install**.

 # Project Setup<a name="project-setup"></a>